haleally/Moon/_posts/2017-07-16-Assignment-3.md

 <h2>*Process*</h2>

 I used the same basic command pandoc resume.md -o resume.[file type] for each different file type except PDF, which gave me some trouble.
-For that conversion, I used pandoc resume.md -o resume.pdf --latex-engine=xelatex --template=my.latex because it's what Google said I should do.
+For that conversion, I used pandoc -o resume.pdf --latex-engine=pdflatex resume.md because it's what Google said I should do.
 For funsies, I also included the command echo "Converted MD to FILE TPYE" for the user to be aware of what was going on as the script ran.

 <h2>*Results*</h2>